jtbergman/Anki/README.md

 ## Multi Cloze (Incremental)

 ### Usage
-Import [this Anki package](incremental-multi-cloze/incremental-multi-cloze.apkg) to receive the "Cloze Multi (Incremental)" note type then install [Refocus](https://ankiweb.net/shared/info/1642550423)[^1]
+Import [this Anki package](incremental-multi-cloze/incremental-multi-cloze.apkg) to receive the "Cloze Multi (Incremental)" note type

 ### Example
-Creates a single card to memorize A, B, C, D.
+Creates a single card to memorize A, B, C, D
 ```
 Memorize {{c1::A}}, {{c1::B}}, {{c1::C}}, and {{c1::D}}.
 ```

-Creates one card to memorize X, Y, Z and one card to memorize A, B, C.
+Creates one card to memorize X, Y, Z and one card to memorize A, B, C
 ```
 Remember {{c1::X}}, {{c1::Y}}, and {{c1::Z}}.
 But also {{c2::A}}, {{c2::B}}, and {{c2::C}}.
 ```

 ### Configuration
-To configure this note type, open the front template and customize the following portion of the script.
+To configure this note type, open the front template and customize the following portion of the script[^1]
 ```javascript
 // **************************************************
 // Configuration: User Settings